 "49 Reasons You're Always Tired" Review

-If you typically roll through your day feeling sluggish or tired, you may want to skim this list.
-It's the most comprehensive list of reasons yet (from the article 49 Reasons You're Always Tired)!
+If you typically feel sluggish or tired during the day, you may want to skim this list.
+It's the most comprehensive list of reasons yet (from the 49 Reasons You're Always Tired)!

 It's not called the most important meal of the day for nothing.
 Skipping breakfast can often leave you feeling lifeless the rest of the day.
 We rely on breakfast to kickstart our metabolism after a goodnight's sleep.
 The body continues to burn through food and nutrients even as we sleep, leaving our stores depleted by morning.
 A meal shortly after waking up is important to replenish these depleted energy stores and re-energize the body.